thisisrandy/catan-randomizer/README.md

 - _New World Islands_
 - _New World of Fish & Islands_
 - _Everything, Everywhere, All at Once, Variable_
-- _Everything, Everywhere, All at Fish, Variable_
+- _Everything, Everywhere, All the Fish, Variable_
 - _Seafarers & Pirates, Variable_
 - _Seafarers & Piratical Fish, Variable_